How to Avoid Cashier's Check Fraud: Examples and Explanation

 For example, when buyers don’t ask typical questions or know much about the item you’re selling, why are they so eager to buy?
 It may turn out that they have no intention of using whatever you’re selling.

 Why would a person you’ve never met trust you with thousands of dollars?
-If they can contact you, they can surely give adequate instructions to have the bank issue a cashier’s check correctly.
-If the excessive amount was, in fact, the buyer’s fault, wouldn’t the buyer pay the $8 (or whatever) fee to have an accurate check printed instead of giving you—a complete stranger—the opportunity to steal the cash?
+If they can contact you, they can surely give adequate instructions to their bank and get a cashier’s check issued correctly.
+If the excessive amount was, in fact, the buyer’s fault, wouldn’t the buyer rather pay the $8 (or whatever) fee to have an accurate check printed instead of giving you — a complete stranger — the opportunity to steal the cash?

 Finally, if they can come up with extra money, they can surely afford to pay a separate cashier’s check fee or write a different check to their “agent” or “associate” who you're supposed to forward the money to.